bamarni/ticketfile/README.md

 margin_command   = "MARGINLEFT" two_bytes_decimal_lit .
 ```

-The margin is a number from 0 to 65535.
-For example, this command would set the left margin to `1024 * (horizontal motion unit)` :
+The argument is a number from 0 to 65535, the actual resulting margin is :
+`margin * horizontal_motion_unit`.

+Example :

+    UNITS 2 0
-    MARGINLEFT 1024
+    MARGINLEFT 3

+Here the horizontal motion unit is 2, hence the margin would be `3 * 1 / 2` inches (approximately 38.1 mm).

 *This command will most likely change in the future, as it's currently not abstracted from ESC/POS.*